HEG-Arc/wheel/README.md

-wheel
+Wheel
 =====

-An interactive booth based on wheel of fortune game
+An interactive booth based on the wheel of fortune game